Chymyst/chymyst-core/docs/concurrency.md

 In other words, we need the `Stream[T]` type to be a monad with a `monadFix` operation.

 For instance, in a typical GUI application implemented in the FRP paradigm, one defines three streams: `Stream[Model]`, `Stream[View]`, and `Stream[Input]`.
-The types `Model`, `View`, and `Input` stand for data that represent the type of the data model of the application; the type of the entire view (all windows) shown on the screen, and the possible input event that the user might create (including keyboard and mouse).
+The types `Model`, `View`, and `Input` stand for data that represent the type of the data model of the application; the type of the entire view (all windows) shown on the screen; and all the possible input events that the user might create (including keyboard and mouse).
-The three streams are defined recursively: the `View` is a function of the `Model`; the `Stream[Model]` is a function of `Stream[Input]` (user input events update the model); and `Input` also depends on `View` since the `View` determines what control elements are shown on the screen at the time, and thus what input events the user can create.
+The three streams are defined recursively: the `View` is a function of the `Model`; the `Stream[Model]` is a function of `Stream[Input]` (some input events will update the model); and `Input` also depends on `View` since the `View` determines which control elements are shown on the screen at any time, and thus determines what input events the user can create at that time.

 The streaming frameworks that do not support a recursive definition of streams fall into the acyclic dataflow class.